 Today is November 12 and the Navigate the Chaos question to consider is “how often are you working on making this world a better place?”
 Entrepreneur and publisher Robert Abbott learned how to navigate the chaos and became one of the nation’s most prominent post-slavery black millionaires.
 Abbott proclaimed: “No greater glory, no greater honor, is the lot of man departing than a feeling possessed deep in his heart that the world is a better place for his having lived.”
-So yes, you can navigate the chaos, translate one dream after another into reality, commit to a long-term daily grind and still make this world a better place.
-Doing so will take courage, however, and it is important to reflect upon your relationship with that character trait.
-People who navigate the chaos.
+One such strategy available to make the world a better place is to mentor others as you navigate the chaos.

 Actor Denzel Washington noted the importance of being a mentor when he said “Show me a successful individual and I’ll show you someone who had real positive influences in his or her life.
 I don’t care what you do for a living—if you do it well I’m sure there was someone cheering you on or showing the way.
 A mentor.”
 The examples of fellow actors Michael Douglas and Meryl Streep illustrate the power of a mentor to those navigating the chaos.

 In 1972, when he was a young actor at 28 years of age, Michael Douglas starred in the television police drama The Streets of San Francisco.
 The lead on the show was Karl Malden.
 According to a 2021 interview by Douglas “Those days, when you were the second banana on a police show, usually you were a stop or two behind the lead because the focus couldn’t hold both actors.
 Karl was the first guy who said to me, ‘come on up.’
 He shared the spotlight, cared about others, said I was the son he never had.
 A good mentor can save you a lot of pain.”